 The investment risk associated with small capitalisation and emerging companies is higher than that normally associated with larger, more established companies due to the greater business risks associated with small size, the relative age of the company, limited product lines, distribution channels and financial and managerial resources.
 Further, there is typically less publicly available information concerning smaller companies than for larger, more established ones.
-The securities of small companies are often traded only over-the-counter ("OTC") and may not be traded in the volumes typical of trading on a national securities exchange.
-As a result, in order to sell this type of holding, a Sub-Fund may need to discount the securities from recent prices or dispose of the securities over a long period of time.
+The securities of small companies are often traded only over-the-counter ("OTC") and may not be traded in the volumes typical of trading on a national securities from recent prices or dispose of the securities over a long period of time.
 The prices of this type of security may be more volatile than those of larger companies which are often traded on a national securities exchange.